Ben8t/football-analytics/model/readme.md

 Goal here is to create a simple model for shot quality evaluation.
 It can be improve with more data and more modelling.

 ![scheme xg](expected_goal/xg_model_scheme.png)

+## Expected assist

+Expected assist (xA) are the same as expected goals but for passes.
+Each passe is evaluate according to its likelihood of being an assist.